 Schulhoff, Anastacia M. 2008.
 “Wired Truth: The Symbolic Interaction Exchange of Socially Constructed Realities.”
 International Journal of Psychology: A Biopsychosocial Approach 2:184.

-Schulhoff, Anastacia and Teti, Michelle.
-“Photovoice and Fiction Writing as Pedagogical Approaches when Teaching Health Science Majors” (Submitted to Teaching Sociology).
+Schulhoff, Anastacia, Teti, Michelle, and Saffran, Erica 2020.
+“Photovoice and Fiction Writing as Pedagogical Approaches when Teaching Health Science Majors” (under Review with the Humanity & Society journal).

-Schulhoff, Anastacia.
-“Grandparents Legitimizing "The Native American" Identity: Identity Narratives of Belonging” (under preparation for submission to the Sociology of Race and Ethnicity Journal).
+Schulhoff, Anastacia 2020.
+“Grandparents Legitimizing "The Native American" Identity: Identity Narratives of Belonging” (under preparation for the Sociology of Race and Ethnicity journal).

 Schulhoff, Anastacia 2020.
 “Bring Our Elders Home to “Heal” the Reservations Ills: Narratives of Native American Elder Identities in Tribal Nursing Homes” (under preparation for Social Problems journal).

-Schulhoff, Anastacia 2018.
-"Social Problems Warriors: Native American Elder Identities on Tribal Nursing Homes Websites and Facebook Pages" (under preparation for the Journal of Humanity and Society).
+Schulhoff, Anastacia 2020.
+“Social Problems Warriors: Native American Elder Identities on Tribal Nursing Homes Websites and Facebook Pages” (under preparation for Information, Communication & Society journal).

 Title: Assistant Professor